-"offering, giving, soliciting or acceptance of an inducement or reward which may improperly influence the action of any person.
+CIPFA defines Corruption as "the offering, giving, soliciting or acceptance of an inducement or reward which may improperly influence the action of any person."

-2.3 The Theft Act 1968 defines theft as:

-"a person shall be guilty of theft if he dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it"
+The Theft Act 1968 defines theft as "a person shall be guilty of theft if they dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it."

-2.4 CIPFA defines Bribery as:

-"an inducement or reward offered, promised or provided to gain personal, commercial, regulatory or contractual advantage"
+CIPFA defines Bribery as "an inducement or reward offered, promised or provided to gain personal, commercial, regulatory or contractual advantage."